-scroll down to find which program to which you’re submitting)
+(scroll down to find which program to which you’re submitting)

 For Teachers and Scholars submitting to Society for Teaching Psychology (STP)

 For those submitting to Division 27/Society for Community Research and Action (SCRA)

 Instructions for Faculty/Graduate Students applying to the MPA Main Conference

-Submissions for papers, posters, professional development sessions, and symposia for the annual meeting will be accepted from September 1, 2020 through November 4, 2020 11:59PM EST. Electronic submission is required.
+Submissions for papers, posters, professional development sessions, and symposia for the annual meeting will be accepted from September 1, 2021 through NOVEMBER 3rd (EXTENDED DEADLINE), 2021 11:59PM EST. Electronic submission is required.

 At least one of the authors on each presentation must be a current, dues-paid MPA member.
 If you hold a doctorate in psychology or are a graduate student you may become a member HERE.
 Membership is separate from Registration.
 If you want to renew your membership, login using the box in the upper right-hand corner.
 Once you have become a member or renewed your membership, you may submit your presentation.

 To submit a poster, paper, or Professional Development Session please prepare two abstracts describing your work: one 400-word abstract to be reviewed by the Program Committee and one 50-word abstract that we will appear in the Program Book if your submission is accepted.
 Instructions for abstracts appear below:

 400-word Abstract for Review.
 The name(s) and institution(s) of the author(s) must not appear on the abstract since these are reviewed blind.
 The following format should be used, including the headings: